-(2) Webinars
+(3) Webinars

-The Working Group will hold three webinars on issues of mutual interest that arise in analysing unilateral conduct.
-The discussions will aim to increase understanding of differences in standards in relation to unilateral conduct and their advantages and drawbacks.
-Webinar topics may include a discussion of: vertical restraints, exploitative practices, digital markets and platforms.
+The Working Group will hold 3 webinars on issues of mutual interest that arise in analysing unilateral conduct.
+The discussions will aim to increase understanding of differences in standards in relation to unilateral conduct and their advantages and drawbacks, and to promote recent UCWG work products such as the Analytical Framework and the Recommended Practices on Assessing Dominance/Market Power.
+Webinar topics are to be discussed with the Working Group and might include: assessment dominance in digital / innovative / multi-sided markets; practical aspects of unilateral conduct investigations (evidence, due process, time frame, experts etc.); application of competition law in regulated sectors; unilateral conduct and IP / SEPs.